-I wouldn’t agree to test anything that didn’t fit my criteria on paper first.
-The Sutra did indeed fit my criteria on paper for this, primarily a road tour of a developed nation.
+For a long-haul road trip it would be foolish to test-ride a bike that didn’t first fit my criteria on paper.
+The 2012 Sutra did indeed seem well suited to a two-month road tour of a developed nation.
 It’s been a pleasant surprise to ride and has exceeded my expectations.

-The Kona Sutra has been aimed at the mid-range touring/expedition bike market, and has been in production for a long time now, changing little in design over the last few years.
+The Kona Sutra has been positioned as a premium touring bike, and has been in production for a long time, changing little in design over the last few years.
 Rather than take a road bike, beef it up and add some racks, Kona’s designers started from the ground up, and it’s easy to see the results.

 The centre of gravity is nice and low, and that results in a pleasingly stable ride, whether loaded up or not, with the steel frame and fork eating up bumps and uneven road surfaces.
 It’s an extremely confidence-inspiring and comfortable bicycle to ride.

 Off-the-peg touring bikes often come with sub-standard racks, and cyclists often fit aftermarket racks such as those from Tubus.
 The Sutra’s rear rack, on the other hand, is a stocky-looking thing, rated to 30kg and rigid as can be — so far, so good.

 Drive components are sensible and durable choices; Shimano XT rear mech and gearing with a Sora road triple chainring up front, heavy-duty 700c rims with 36 spokes on Shimano cup & cone hubs.

 Stock tyres are Continental Contacts; no Marathon XRs, but they don’t make XRs any more.
 I swapped mine out for Schwalbe Marathon Supremes, which are quicker, lighter and longer-lasting, though pricey.

 Braking comes from Avid’s BB7 Road cable disc brakes, whose performance is almost indistinguishable from the hydraulics I’ve previously used.